Tenancy & Independent Living Skills Training (TILS)

 – FREE 1-2-1 follow-up support after group course

-- There’s now FREE follow up sessions for young people who have attended the group course.
+- We can offer FREE follow up sessions for young people who have attended the group course.

 - Jarrod can provide ten 1-2-1 sessions to young people wanting to improve their money skills even more!
 Just tell us on the referral form.